 - What’s On

-Since 2004, Istanbul Modern, housed in a former antrepo (warehouse) by the waterside in Karaköy/Tophane, has become an institution in a city devoid of publicly-funded modern art museums.
-With a strong permanent collection of 20th-century Turkish art, it also hosts world-class temporary exhibitions.
-A separate photography gallery and a rich cinema programme spanning diverse genres and countries add to the museum’s appeal.
-The antrepo next door is the main venue for the city’s biennials.
-The views from the galleries and the restaurant are quite simply jaw-dropping – provided a cruiseliner is not moored in front.
+In 2004, Istanbul Modern opened in the former antrepo (warehouse) by the waterside in Karaköy/Tophane and instantly became an institution in a city devoid of publicly-funded modern art museums.
+With a strong permanent collection of 20th/21st-century Turkish art, it also hosts world-class temporary exhibitions.
+A separate photography gallery and a rich cinema programme spanning diverse genres and countries added to the museum’s appeal.

 Istanbul Modern is such a suave, confident place – it is a shock to think that it is an entirely private creation, and pays a nice rent to the national maritime lines.
 Turkey is one of the few countries in the world not to have a national gallery, let alone a national modern art gallery.